 Pearce's Exley is the lead and is stoic, wise, and sure of his path.
 Although originally detested for a snitch, his impeccable detective skill, courage-under-fire, and thief-taking ability help him shake off at least part of the turncoat label he has stitched into his uniform.

-A case of drunken hi-jinx turns nasty and with a city out for answers, politics takes a place, Exley thrives, and White falls, things progress and with a brutal massacre as well as a suitcase full of heroin and a rising pile of dead gangsters, fighting to stay above ground and within the law, the three get to climb and clamber in and around the intrigue.
+A case of drunken hi-jinx turns nasty and with a city out for answers, politics takes a place.
+Exley thrives and White falls, things progress with a brutal massacre as well as a suitcase full of heroin and a rising pile of dead gangsters.
+Fighting to stay above ground and within the law, the three get to climb and clamber in and around the intrigue.
 Bloodthirsty hatred, lies, and fear throw shadows at the California Sun.
-Controlling and leading the precinct, as well as mentoring his men, the lean and likeable James Cromwell is as worthy as ever as an old-school police captain, Dudley Smith.
+Controlling with unmistakable authority and leading the precinct, the lean and likeable James Cromwell is as worthy as ever as an old-school police captain, Dudley Smith.

 Friendships are burned and hatred is forgotten.
 The prejudices and corruption of 1950's America are clear and present.
-It is packed full of traditional fifties standards, but it never feels cliched, even when Guy Ritchie poses for a photograph or uses the word "shotguns" but draws out the second 'u' to sound threatening and authoritative,
+Stacked full of traditional fifties standards, but it never feels cliched.

 Kevin Spacey is sublime.
 He delivers lines with as much deadpan humour, threatening menace, and masked innuendo as he ever did in Se7en or The Usual Suspects.
 He masters the art of saying nothing to answer a question with absolute zeal and an astonishing presence that makes you start to think he is taller than he is.